HubSpot CRM

 • In the Flowgear Console, create a Connection of type HubSpot CRM, enter the Client ID and Client Secret, then click Connect your Account.

-• Complete the HubSpot sign-in and consent flow for the HubSpot account you want the Node to access.
+• Complete the HubSpot sign-in and consent flow for the HubSpot account you want the node to access.
 HubSpot developer accounts cannot install apps directly, so use a test or target HubSpot account for authorization.

 • Test the Connection after authorization.
 The test refreshes the stored Granted Scopes from HubSpot and confirms that the Connection includes at least one supported CRM read or write scope.

-• Template discovery depends on a working HubSpot Connection because object and Property definitions are loaded from live HubSpot metadata instead of a bundled schema.
+• Template discovery depends on a working HubSpot Connection because object and property definitions are loaded from live HubSpot metadata instead of a bundled schema.

 Methods

-The Node exposes metadata-driven query and single-record CRUD methods.
+The node exposes metadata-driven query and single-record CRUD methods.
 Query uses a direct ObjectType parameter plus an Options object.
 Create, Update, and Delete use a direct ObjectType parameter plus streamed Items, and each method returns one normalized response row per processed record.

 Query